 There are typically two options for admissions to MSW programs: regular admissions or advanced standing, also referred to as employed practitioners’ admissions.
 The following sections describe each in more detail.

 Many Masters of Social Work programs also have prerequisite requirements in subjects such as biology, statistics, and psychology.
 Programs may require students who haven’t met the programs’ prerequisites to do so prior to enrolling in the program, or during their first year.
-If the programs to which you’re applying have prerequisites that you haven’t met, ask immediately about the deadline when you need to have met them.
-Meeting them may require you to complete an additional semester or two of work prior to starting the program.
-Get started on your prerequisite work as quickly as possible.
+If the programs to which you’re applying have prerequisites that you haven’t met, ask immediately about the deadline to complete these requirements.

-Students getting a master’s degree in social work often choose between practical or managerial social work tracks.
-Students who opt to study practical social work typically learn how to work with the individuals, groups, and communities they want to directly impact; students who opt to study managerial social work typically focus more upon learning how to plan, organize, and administer social work, supervise a team of social workers, and empower other social workers to successfully do their jobs.
-Both tracks can potentially prepare students for roles as social workers or managers.
+Students getting a master’s degree in social work may choose to focus on either practical or managerial social work tracks.
+Students who opt to study practical social work typically learn how to work with the individuals, groups, and communities they want to directly impact.
+On the other hand, students who opt to study managerial social work typically focus more upon learning how to plan, organize, and administer social work.

-Many MSW programs require students to complete supervised field work and an internship.
+MSW programs may require students to complete supervised field work and an internship.
 Most field work and internships can be completed within one to two years depending on the program.
-During the year or years of their fieldwork and internships, many students are expected to work in approved and assigned agencies for ten to twenty hours per week.
+During the year or years of their fieldwork and internships, students may be expected to work in approved and assigned agencies for a certain number of hours per week.
 Once they have completed their field work, internships, and academic programs, students may be eligible to apply for licensure through the state in which they wish to work and reside.

 The process of obtaining state licensure to practice social work can begin at the Association of Social Work Boards website.
 There, students can find information on taking licensure exams, applying for states licensure through the state in which they wish to practice, and much more.
 Note that the requirements of applying for licensure vary from state to state, and that students applying for licensure must have completed MSW programs through accredited schools.